gcc-14 bugs, pile 3

 This cycle felt very busy: about 2-3 bugs per week.

-I had a lot of joy fixing PGO
+I had a lot of joy fixing PGO bootstrap

 and submitting a few trivial fixes upstream.

-I encountered only two bugs related to wrong code generated by gcc
+I encountered only two bugs related to wrong code generated by gcc.

 Most of the bugs were compiler crashes which are a lot easier to detect,